 Top 10 BTCC drivers of all time

 The British Touring Car Championship, established in 1958 as British Saloon Car Championship, is one of the most popular touring car racing series worldwide, especially in Europe.
-In 60 years long history, BTCC (renamed in 1987) produced many great racing drivers who were successful not only in the UK but also all over the world in other racing competitions.
+In more than 60 years long history, BTCC (renamed in 1987) produced many great racing drivers who were successful not only in the UK but also all over the world in other racing competitions.

 Here’s the list of the most successful BTCC and BSCC drivers since the inaugural season.
 We chose ten names, using the combination of victories and titles as the main criteria.
 Although BTCC is British racing series, four of ten drivers aren’t British citizens, which is the proof of BTCC’s popularity among the drivers across the world.